laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/react-fundamentals/week-16/day-1/lecture-materials/token-based-auth-with-react-and-jwts.md

   }
 ```

-The above code is sweet like bear meat because this single function can handled updating the state for any number of `<input>`s!
+The above code is awesome because this single function can handled updating the state for any number of `<input>`s!
 This is more elegant than writing dedicated functions for each `<input>`.

 Since logging in is almost the same as signing up, let's **copy** the `handleSubmit` function from `<SignupForm>` and **replace** the one that's currently in `<LoginPage>`.